Meet Our Team

 Dr. Brian Bride, M.P.H., M.S.W.

-Brian Bride is Distinguished University Professor and Director of the School of Social Work at Georgia State University.
+Brian Bride is Distinguished University Professor of Social Work at Georgia State University.
 His research and teaching interests are in the areas of behavioral health care, primary and secondary traumatic stress, health services research, HIV/AIDS, and workforce well-being.
 Dr. Bride is the developer of the Secondary Traumatic Stress Scale and has received a number of honors as a result of his research on secondary traumatic stress, including the Creative Research Medal from the University of Georgia.
 From 2011-2018, Dr. Bride served as Editor-in-Chief of Traumatology: An International Journal, published by the American Psychological Association.
 He received his M.S.W. from Florida State University, his M.P.H. from Harvard School of Public Health, and his Ph.D. from the University of Georgia.

 Karen Hangartner, LMSW